 This movement toward deeper integration clearly reflects concerns about how to better bring backup and recovery closer together, while reducing or possibly eliminating tape dependency.
 Graeme Hackland, IT manager for the Enstone, UK-based Renault Formula One (F1) Team, saw a dramatic change in his tape environment once he implemented a combined Symantec Veritas NetBackup 6.0 and NetApp NearStore solution.

-"Reduce the reliance on tape is the task I set the guys on to," says Hackland, who decided on NetApp's NearStore in part because NearStore was deeply integrated with NetBackup, which they'd
+"Reduce the reliance on tape is the task I set the guys on to," says Hackland, who decided on NetApp's NearStore in part because NearStore was deeply integrated with NetBackup, which they'd been using for quite some time.
+Hackland snapshots data every four hours and keeps a total of six months' worth of snapshots on the NearStore system.
+Because most of the required restores are typically performed within that six-month range, Hackland was able to significantly downsize his tape environment.

 "We used to have this tape library that took up the same space as three 19-inch racks," says Hackland.
 He was able to replace that with a single 19-inch rack system holding 300 tapes.